umdfiresa2024/team-houston/README.md

 ## Research Question

-Following Houston’s Red Line MetroRail opening, how did the means of transportation parallel PM2.5 emissions surrounding stations?
+How does the opening of Houston’s Red Line Light Rail correlate to changes in transportation choice and PM2.5 pollution?

 ## Research Context